mythrnr/template-lib-golang/README.md

 [日本語](./README.jp.md)

-- A template repository for Go language libraries.
+- A template repository for Go library.

 ## After creating the repository

-- Replace `mythrnr/template-lib-golang` with the name of the repository you created.
+- Replace `mythrnr/template-lib-golang` to your module name.
-- Change `LICENSE` to match your own library.
+- Change [`LICENSE`](./LICENSE) to match your own library.

 ## Status